gaming-and-other-stuff/ASKS-Mirror-Script/README.md

 * Python 3

 ## Usage
+The script will take URLs from a file called "urls.txt" and run the ``--spider`` command on it.
+If it returns a ``2XX`` response, it will use wget to mirror the file.
--Put the script and a file called "urls.txt" in the same folder.
+* Put the script and a file called "urls.txt" in the same folder.
 You can edit the script to change the name of the needed txt.
--Run the script in Python
+* Run the script in Python